krupenik/hotspot-b2plus/grammar/2-homework.md

 4. Their ostentatious benevolence has made me sick.

-5. He didn't come to my birthday party: he had been engrossed by his new project for the last three months.
+5. He didn't come to my birthday party: he was engrossed in his new project for the last three months.

 6. You were stumbling and stuttering all the time because you were afraid to do wrong.
 But some mistakes are inevitable.

-7. Why did you say you always had to dance to his tune?
+7. Why did you say you had always had to dance to his tune?

-8. When the politician was asked since when he considered by-elections vital, he told that he had always hold to that, but I remembered that he had stated we had been having too many elections in recent times just a week before that.
+8. When the politician was asked since when he had considered the by-election vital, he told that he had always held to that, but I remembered that just a week before that he had stated we had been having too many elections in recent times.

-9. We've been told that the new theater have been under construction for five years and during this time the city council have changed contractors a few times but haven't been able to find a company capable of speeding up the pace.
+9. We were told that the new theater had been under construction for five years and during that time the city council had changed contractors a few times but hadn't been able to find a company capable of speeding up the pace.
-We've asked how much money has already been spent, but to no avail.
+We asked how much money had already been spent, but to no avail.

-10. By 11pm almost all stores were already closed, shop assistants went home and buyers were sitting at the table and opening champaign.
+10. By 11pm almost all stores had already been closed, shop assistants had gone home and customers had been sitting at the table and opening champaign.

 ---